-What is a seed phrase and how to back it up
+What is a Secret Recovery Phrase and how do I back it up?

-The use of seed phrase is a standard most crypto-wallets use.
-It's generated randomly when you create a MetaMask account, which is unique, and serves to generate addresses.
+The use of a seed phrase, or Secret Recovery Phrase, is a standard most crypto wallets use.
+It's generated randomly when you create your MetaMask wallet, and provides access to all the accounts (addresses) within your wallet.

-When you create a MetaMask wallet, you will be given your 12-word seed phrase.
-MetaMask does not control any of your personal/private data on our servers.
-Everything is encrypted on your browser and protected via your MetaMask password.
-So, when you lose your MetaMask accounts, and need to restore MetaMask, you could only do that with your seed phrase.
+You receive the 12-word Secret Recovery Phrase when you first create your wallet.
+MetaMask does not control any of your personal or private data on our servers.
+Everything is encrypted in your browser and protected via your MetaMask password.
+So, when you lose your MetaMask accounts and need to restore them, you can only do that with your Secret Recovery Phrase.

-Don’t share your seed phrase and private keys
+Don’t share your Secret Recovery Phrase and private keys

-Anyone who has your seed phrase, or private keys could send Ether or tokens from your accounts.
+Anyone who has your Secret Recovery Phrase or private keys can send tokens out of your accounts.
 Never share them with anyone, including the MetaMask team.
-We will never ask for you to provide this.
+We will never ask you to provide your Secret Recovery Phrase.
 If someone claims that we do, insist on not sharing.
-Please report to us the person who claims to be MetaMask team member, and ask for your seed phrase and/or private keys via:firstname.lastname@example.org.
+If you encounter someone who claims to be a MetaMask or MetaMask Support team member, or asks for your Secret Recovery Phrase and/or private keys, report them by getting in touch with Support.

-If you have large amount of ETH/token in your accounts, consider getting a hardware wallet.
+If you have a large value of tokens in your account(s), consider getting a hardware wallet.

 There is no such thing as too much safety.
-The basic guide her is by no means comprehensive.
-Always learn how to better protect your tokens, by learning from community, informative material or discussion channels like this.
+The basic guide here is by no means comprehensive.
+Always learn how to better protect your tokens, by learning from the community, informative materials or discussion channels.